cobwebch/external_import/Documentation/Developer/UserFunctions/Index.rst

    already gone through renaming the fields.
 That means the names of the fields are not those of the external data, but those of the TYPO3 CMS fields.

+   If unsure, use the Preview mode to look at the results of the Handle Data step.

 The class containing the user function may implement the :php:`\Cobweb\ExternalImport\ImporterAwareInterface` (using the :php:`\Cobweb\ExternalImport\ImporterAwareTrait` or not).
 In such a case, it will have access to